 - January 13th from 6:00pm – 9:00 pm: Tri Cities

 2525 North 20th Avenue, Pasco, WA 99301

 Video Recording: Thanks to City of Pasco for filming.
 Click here to view the workshop recording

 Online Engagement Process

-Input to the process can also be provided by completing this online questionnaire.
-Responses to the online questionnaire will be accepted through 5:00 pm on January 24, 2020, the end of the public comment period for the draft report.
+Responses to the online questionnaire were accepted through 5:00 pm on January 24, 2020, the end of the public comment period for the draft report.

 In the fall of 2018, the Governor’s Southern Resident Killer Whale Task Force identified the need to further investigate the impacts of removing or breaching the lower Snake River dams (LSRD) as a way to provide more salmon for Southern Resident orcas to eat.
 The task force received hundreds of public comments about removing or breaching the dams.
 The task force did not have adequate time to fully consider all the issues raised by commenters so they recommended a separate engagement process.
 In response to this recommendation, the Washington State Legislature provided funding to the governor’s office in the 2019-21 operating budget: